-River Arts District
+Explore the River Arts District

 What was once the industrial district of Asheville is now the River Arts District.
 The River Arts District, or the RAD, has taken over the abandoned warehouses and mills along the French Broad River.
 It is also the part of Asheville where you’re more likely to find one of the many murals.

-In the River Arts District you’ll find art studios and art galleries.
+In the River Arts District, you’ll find art studios and art galleries.
 The art studios include crafts like pottery, painting, and glassblowing.
 Because it is a vibrant part of the city, there are also plenty of unique places to eat and shop.
 Some of the best restaurants in Asheville can be found in the River Arts District.
 You’ll also find music venues, breweries, and boutique shops.
-It is one of the best things to do in Downtown Asheville.
+It is one of the best things to do in downtown Asheville.

-Asheville Art Museum
+Soak Up Culture at the Asheville Art Museum

 Most of the collection is works from local artists, in particular artists that went to the local art school.
 Black Mountain College was open from 1933 to 1957 and was a major art institute in the area.
 The works in the Asheville Art Museum are often pieces by students and instructors from Black Mountain College.